Silva595/My-DSA-Capstone-Project/README.md

 The primary source of Data here is Amazon Case Study.xlsx which was provided by the organizers of the Incubator hub

 ### Tools Used
-- Ms Excel for data cleaning (
+- Ms Excel for data cleaning (Pivot table and dashboard in Ms Excel)
-- SQL server for Querying and Analysis
-- Power BI for data transformation